OCIoficial/tools/README.md

 # tools
-Some tools to help  with the setting of contests
+Some tools to help with the set up of contests

 ## hosts.yaml.sample